mojs/mojs/readme.md

 #### todo
 - transit
   - then to timelines
+    - could tween start after all the then calls?
+    - tune options on timeline change
 - burst
   - opacity childOptions to burst
   - fix tween add method with parallel tweens